UKCloud/documentation/articles/portal/ptl-gs.md

 ![Account menu](images/ptl-mnu-customer-account.png)

 > [!NOTE]
-> When you switch between accounts, you may be prompted to enter a 2FA code again if this additional security measure has been enabled by your Portal administrator.
+> When you switch between accounts, you may be prompted to enter a 2FA code again if this additional security measure has been enabled by the Portal administrator of that account.

 In the toolbar, you can also click your username to access the following options: